Intuitive Eating: Principles, Challenges and Important Considerations

 Making peace with food effectively removes some of that urgency and intensity around eating previously “forbidden” foods.
 Unconditional permission to eat applies to saying “yes” to foods you enjoy.
 It also means saying “no” to those that don’t serve you.
 Foods that you don’t allow in your diet can feel highly tempting when you come across them.
 As a result, you might find you end up eating foods you’re not actually in the mood for.

-When we feel like it’s our only chance to eat those foods, we might eat without regard for our hunger or taste preferences in the moment.
+According to our dietitian Alana, who works with clients to help them build a more positive relationship with food, when we feel like it’s our only chance to eat those foods, we might eat without regard for our hunger or taste preferences in the moment.
 We might even eat well past the point of comfortable fullness.

 Making peace with food means you never have to feel like it’s your “last chance” to eat a certain food.
 This, in turn, allows for more conscious and mindful food choices.